syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 # Customization

-The Mention control allows the user to control the mention character and custom text to be displayed by using the [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) and [SuffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText) properties.
-Also, can customize the popup height and width using the [PopupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [PopupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties.
+The Mention control allows the user to control the mentioned character and custom text to be displayed by using the [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) and [SuffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText) properties.
+Also, user can customize the popup height and width using the [PopupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [PopupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties.

 ## Show or hide mention character

-By default, the `ShowMentionChar` is disabled which does not display the text content with the mention char.
-If the property [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) is enabled, it allows to display the respective [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) configured along with the text content opted from the suggested list.
+By default, the `ShowMentionChar` which does not display the text content with the mentioned character is disabled.
+If the property [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) is enabled, it allows the respective [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) configured along with the text content opted from the suggested list to display.

-The following example, displays the text content along with the default mention character.
+The following example displays the text content along with the default mentioned character.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}